LuisManoBatista/MauiMarkupAppSample/README.md

 # Maui Markup App

-MauiMarkupApp is a cross-platform .NET MAUI application that demonstrates the use of CommunityToolkit.Maui.Markup for building UIs in C# using markup extensions.
+MauiMarkupApp is a cross-platform .NET MAUI application that demonstrates the use of CommunityToolkit.Maui.Markup for building UIs in C# using fluent markup extensions.
 The project targets Android, iOS, Mac Catalyst, and Windows platforms.

 ## Features
 - **.NET MAUI**: Utilizes the latest .NET 9 MAUI framework for multi-platform support.
-- **CommunityToolkit.Maui.Markup**: Enables concise, maintainable, and type-safe UI construction in C#.
+- **CommunityToolkit.Maui.Markup**: Enables concise, maintainable, and type-safe UI construction in C# using fluent extension methods.
+- **Fluent Styles**: All styles are defined using CommunityToolkit.Maui.Markup fluent extension methods for consistency and maintainability.
+- **Visual States**: Uses `AddVisualStateGroupList` extension for clear and reusable visual state management in styles.
 - **MVVM Pattern**: Implements the Model-View-ViewModel pattern for separation of concerns.
 - **Custom Styles**: Centralized styling for controls (e.g., labels, buttons, frames) using static style classes.
 - **Accessibility**: Semantic properties are set for improved accessibility.